 Centers that wish to participate in this program are subject to a competitive selection process.
 In order to secure uniform structures and quality standards, applications submitted by oncology/research centers will be judged according to a number of defined criteria.

 The evaluation will be carried out by an international panel of experts.
 Applications must therefore, be written in English.
-On the basis of applications received, site visits will be carried out in a limited number of centers.

 Please notify the Deutsche Krebshilfe of your intent to submit an application.